Ángel Ferrant

-Ángel Ferrant Vázquez (Madrid 1890 – 1961) was an avant-garde Spanish sculptor associated with surrealism and kinetic art.
+Ángel Ferrant Vázquez (1 December 1890 – 23 July 1961) was an avant-garde Spanish sculptor associated with surrealism and kinetic art.

 Biography and works

 Son of the painter Alejandro Ferrant, he studied sculpture at the Escuela de Artes y Oficios in Madrid, the Real Academia de Bellas Artes de San Fernando, and at sculptor Aniceto Marinas’ studio.
 His first works fit into the academic realism of the new century and have hints of an aesthetic trend called tremendismo which uses realism to shock.
 The most outstanding one is La cuesta de la vida (Museo del Prado) for which he won the second medal at the Exposición Nacional de Bellas Artes in 1910.
 In 1913 he travelled to Paris where he came into contact with futurism and although he wasn't a futurist in the strict sense, the influence of Marinetti, with whom he had an epistolary relationship, contributed to the evolution of his sculpture.

 When he obtained the position of sculpture and casting teacher, he was assigned to the Escuela de Artes y Oficios in A Coruña.
 He lived there for two years and then, in 1920 he was transferred to the Escola de la Llotja in Barcelona.
 He stayed there until 1934, when he established himself permanently as a teacher at the Escuela de Artes y Oficios in Madrid.